engee-nl/p-assignment/README.md

 # P. Assignment

-This assignment is divided into two projects: a back-end project using Python FastAPI and a front-end project built with Next.js and React.
+This assignment consists of two separate projects: a back-end project built with Python FastAPI and a front-end project developed using Next.js and React.
+To simplify sharing, both projects have been combined into a single repository.
+However, following best practices, each project should ideally be stored in its own separate repository.

 ## Server architecture